Picture by Canva[/caption]

 So, how do you launch your blog?

-For example, as we approach Christmas, there is an increase in the percentage of people who buy books to give as gifts, so launching a book blog in this season will help you to cash in on seasonal sales.
+For example, as we approach Christmas, there is an increase in the percentage of people who buy books to give as gifts, so launching a book site in this season will help you to cash in on seasonal sales.

-2. Build up a content base: This could be anywhere from 10-30 blog posts.
+2. Build up a content base: This could be anywhere from 10-30 posts.
 That is to say, have something ready for your readers.
 Use different media options to keep your readers engaged.

 4. Start an e-mail list: An e-mail list gives you a direct line of communication to your readers.
 You can use it to share updates, ask for opinions, or monetize your blog and sell products later on.